go-modules/modules/README.md

 ## Overview
 This library simplifies the wiring of an application by injecting dependencies between modules.

-A *module* is go struct containing fields tagged with 'inject' or 'provide' keys.
+A *module* is a go struct containing fields tagged with 'inject' or 'provide' keys.
 When a set of modules are *bound*, fields tagged 'inject' are set with values from corresponding fields tagged 'provide', respecting type and name.
 Provided fields may be set normally prior to binding, during binding from a module's *Provide* method, or from *Injector*s triggered by additional tag keys.